 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.

 Program fees can vary widely due to location, cost of living, airfare, and program inclusions.
-The program fee generally includes tuition, airport transfers, in-country program related transportation, housing, some meals, entrances to course-related excursions and site visits, program administration, and international health insurance.
-You must also budget for the international flight, passport and passport photos, the required visa, some meals, textbooks, miscellaneous living expenses, and Yellow Fever vaccination.
-Proof of Yellow Fever vaccination is required upon arrival in Ghana.
+The program fee generally includes tuition, group flight airfare, program administration, housing, some meals, international health insurance, entrances to course-related excursions and site visits, and local transportation.
+Generally, our program fees range between $5,500–$7,500.
+You must also budget for the required visa and Yellow Fever vaccination, passport and passport photos, some additional meals, textbooks, independent travel, and miscellaneous living expenses.
+Proof of Yellow Fever vaccination is required to enter Ghana.

 Detailed descriptions and instructions for submitting each checklist item are included on the application checklist assigned to you.